 - Step 2: Pull ahead at the 3 o’clock position until your trailer is in line with your tractor and stop.

 - Step 3: Get out and look to develop the habit of always getting out to look.
-Make sure the back of your trailer is set correctly to drive it into the hole.
-A trick here is to think of it as pushing the trailer into the hole from the front, using the tractor.
+Ensure your trailer's back is set correctly to drive it into the hole.
+A trick here is to think of it as pushing the trailer into the hole from the front using the tractor.
 Once you've got the concept, it makes backing a lot easier.

 - Step 4: Honk twice to signal that you are beginning to reverse.
 Cut your wheels ever so slightly to the opposite direction you are facing.
-Since we’re doing this as a driver side backing example, cut your wheel to the right gently, and begin to reverse slowly, guiding the tail of the trailer into the hole.
+Since we’re doing this as a driver-side backing example, cut your wheel to the right gently, and begin to reverse slowly, guiding the trailer's tail into the hole.

-If you missed the hole: If you’ve missed the hole, and over or under-steered in either direction, it may be necessary to perform a pull-up.
-When pulling up to reposition you have to think a little counter-intuitively about which way to turn the wheel.
-If you’re backing in from the driver side, the inclination is to cut the wheels hard to the left.
+If you missed the hole: If you’ve missed the hole and over or under-steered in either direction, it may be necessary to perform a pull-up.
+When pulling up to reposition, you have to think a little counter-intuitively about which way to turn the wheel.
+If you’re backing in from the driver’s side, the inclination is to cut the wheels hard to the left.
 But that will only throw you further out of alignment.
-It is better to pull up in the direction you’re currently facing, or cut your wheels to the right slightly.
+It is better to pull up in the direction you’re currently facing or cut your wheels to the right slightly.